AchrafKassioui/Learning-iOS-Dev/README.md

 *13 December 2023*

-I want to make this using SwiftUI:
+I want to implement this multi-touch UI control.
+For that, I need to build a sufficient mental map of the available SwiftUI building blocks, how they assemble together, and what are the recommended practices.

 ![Selector component](https://www.achrafkassioui.com/images/Selector%20behavior.png)